rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 :func:`rb.Display.center_left <rubato.utils.display.Display.center_left>` is the Vector position for the center of the left side of the screen.
-Currently we won't see anything because Game Objects don't draw anything.
-Let's change that by adding a simple animation to player.
+We won't see anything because Game Objects don't draw anything.
+Let's change that by adding a simple Animation to the player.

-If you take a look inside the ``platformer_files/dino`` directory, you will see a few image files.
+You will see a few image files inside the ``platformer_files/dino`` directory.
 Each of these image files is a spritesheet for a single animation.
 Instead of loading each frame and image ourselves, we can use :func:`rb.Spritesheet.from_folder() <rubato.classes.components.spritesheet.Spritesheet.from_folder>` to load them all at once.
 This function takes the path to a folder and returns an :func:`Animation <rubato.classes.components.animation.Animation>` component that can then be added to a GameObject.

-Our spritesheets have a couple frames and each frame is 24 pixels by 24 pixels.
+Our spritesheets have a couple of frames.
+Each frame is 24 pixels by 24 pixels.
 Be sure to specify the sprite size when you load them.
 This will let rubato correctly subdivide the spritesheet into frames.

 Animations are made up of different states.
-Each state is can be triggered at any time.
+We can trigger each state at any time.
 When loading from a folder, the state names are the names of the files.
-Some states we have are idle, jump, crouch, and run.
+Some states we have in our example are idle, jump, crouch, and run.

 We also should specify the default state.
 This is the state that the animation will start at and the one that it will return to when other states finish.
 In our case, this will be the idle state.